Workplace violence in school boards: A guide to the law

 Read this guide for a better understanding of the law and how it applies to workplace violence in schools.

 This resource does not replace the Occupational Health and Safety Act (OHSA) and its regulations, and should not be used as or considered legal advice.
 Health and safety inspectors apply the law based on the facts in the workplace.

-The Ministry of Education and Ministry of Labour acknowledges and thanks the following organizations for providing representatives from the Provincial Working Group Health and Safety who shared their expertise and made this guide possible:
+The Ministry of Education and Ministry of Labour, Immigration, Training and Skills Development acknowledge and thank the following organizations for providing representatives from the Provincial Working Group on Health and Safety who shared their expertise and made this guide possible:

 - Association des conseils scolaires des écoles publiques de l’Ontario (ACÉPO)

 - Association des directions et directions adjointes des écoles franco-ontariennes (ADFO)

 - Association des enseignantes et des enseignants franco-ontariens (AEFO)

 - Association franco-ontarienne des conseils scolaires catholiques (AFOCSC)

 - Elementary Teachers’ Federation of Ontario (ETFO)

 - Ontario Catholic School Trustees’ Association (OCSTA)